bigai-ai/PP-Tac/README.md

 ## 2. Obtain the Reference Depth Map</a>
 run ./Calibration/2Reprojection.py to obtain the reference depth map and the mask center and radius.

-## 3. Sensor Depth Calibration</a>
-run ./Calibration/3SensorCalibration.py to obtain the mapping list between the grayscale value and the height.

-## 4. Surface Reconstruction</a>
+## 3. Surface Reconstruction</a>
-run ./Calibration/4ShapeReconstruction.py to obtain the surface shape.
+run ./Calibration/3ShapeReconstruction.py to obtain the surface shape.

 ## Acknowledgment</a>
 [9DTact: A Compact Vision-Based Tactile Sensor for Accurate 3D Shape Reconstruction and Generalizable 6D Force Estimation](https://arxiv.org/abs/2308.14277), Lin et al., RAL 2023